thalentemadlala/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switch current user to betty
+effective user of current directory